patsycat/syslib/koha-installation.md

 ## Install Koha

-Installation was easy but took about 5 minutes using `https://cseanburns.net/WWW/systems-librarianship/20-install-koha.html1`.
+Installation was easy but took about 5 minutes using `apt install koha-common`.

 ## Configure Koha
 Configuration was not difficult but took a number of steps.
 I almost skipped a step twice and caught myself.
 Instructions were very straightforward.